shailshouryya/yt-videos-list/README.md

 This package provides built-in support for common errors and exceptions, along with helpful hints, including
   - checking to see if the file to be created already exists
-  - checking to see if the user explicitly specified a driver, and running the program using Firefox and showing the user the available driver options in the terminal output in case they didn't specify a driver
+  - checking to see if the user explicitly specified a driver to use, and in case they didn't specify a driver, running the program using Firefox as default and showing the user the available driver options in the terminal output
     - explicitly specifying driver using
       - `ListCreator(driver='firefox')`
       - `ListCreator(driver='opera')`